 In addition, many people get IBS symptoms from coffee as it can irritate the GI tract and those symptoms can mimic celiac symptoms.
 Common things added to coffee such as sugar, milk/cream and flavored syrups can also trigger symptoms.
 Those additives can contain gluten as well so always check the label carefully of anything ingested even if it is in a beverage.

 Aside from coffee there are also other issues your mother should explore concerning her symptoms and discuss with her healthcare provider.
 About 7-30% of people with celiac disease still have symptoms even though they are on a GF diet (1).

 Here are the most common causes of not getting better after diagnosis:

-Dietary indiscretion/inadvertent exposure to gluten (cross-contact and oats are common culprits, if she eats oats read our stance on oats: https://nationalceliac.org/nca-stance-on-gluten-free-oats/)
+Dietary indiscretion/inadvertent exposure to gluten (cross-contact and oats are common culprits, if she eats oats, review this information about oats: https://nationalceliac.org/nca-stance-on-gluten-free-oats/)

 Lactose intolerance, fructose malabsorption or other carbohydrate intolerances (such as high FODMAPs)